Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. A Branch Representative must—

-   1. represent the interests of the branch on the Committee while taking into account the broader interests of the Association and the fulfilment of the Association’s purpose; and
+   a) represent the interests of the branch on the Committee while taking into account the broader interests of the Association and the fulfilment of the Association’s purpose; and

    2. act as a liaison officer between the Association and the relevant branch.